lein-junit/lein-junit/README.markdown

 ## Usage

-Running all junit test.
+Run all junit test.

     $ lein junit

-Running junit test in a specific directory.
+Run all junit test in a specific directory.

     $ lein junit src/java